 TRCF believes in fully equality for all, including people with disabilities.
 Events we fund must be held in fully-accessible locations.
 If you’re working on a project to benefit people with disabilities, we expect to see people with disabilities at the planning table.
-We expect applicants to be sensitive to the cause, by using person-first language.
+We expect applicants to be sensitive to the cause, by using person-first language when applicable.
 As people with disabilities exist in all communities, we expect to see groups working for progressive social change to be inclusive and accommodating.

 The Consumer Health Coalition instituted the program “Living Together is an Art,” to foster empowerment and learning for people with disabilities, as well as to advance public dialogue via the arts about disability rights.
 In 2010, they received funding to host a cross-disability conference, with sessions on health, advocacy, employment, transitions, and the Americans with Disabilities Act.

-Let Our Voices Be Heard is a cross-disability grassroots advocacy project, housed under Mental Health America – Allegheny County.
-They make certain that people who use disability services are at the table to shape public policy, in addition to ensuring that democracy is available to all.
+Let Our Voices Be Heard was a cross-disability grassroots advocacy project, housed under Mental Health America – Allegheny County.
+They made certain that people who use disability services are at the table to shape public policy, in addition to ensuring that democracy is available to all.
 They received a TRCF grant to implement a voter engagement project, aiming to increase voter and civic participation among members of the disability community.

 TRCF sees community investment as key to creating a truly just society.
 When people in the community feel a sense of pride and ownership of said community, they work better together for justice.
 TRCF looks for applicants that aren’t just feeding the hungry (as valuable as that is) – we look for those groups that are asking why there are still hungry people in this country, and uniting them to advocate for fair treatment and accountability.
 At a grassroots level, economic justice can take many forms – from promoting community prosperity by increasing green space, to working with local universities to get them to cease using sweatshops to create logo merchandise, to training low-income individuals on interview and negotiation skills.